 Especially if you use content marketing to nurture your leads, you’re probably sending out a weekly, or even a daily, email newsletter to your subscribers containing links to your blog posts.
-To ensure a positive user experience for those warm leads and customers, it’s important to turn-off pop-ups that they’ve already interacted with.
+To ensure positive user experience for those warm leads and customers, it’s important to hide popups from existing subscribers or popups that visitors have already interacted with.

-If you are an OptinMonster user, there are 4 different methods that you can use to disable pop-ups for your subscribers:
+If you are an OptinMonster user, there are 4 different methods that you can use to hide popups from existing subscribers:

 - Method 1.
 Set Global Success or Interaction Cookies

 - Method 2.
 Use a Specific URL Parameter in Your Email Campaigns